-Hall users should be reminded of the need to take care when using the overhead heaters, wall mounted water heater and other electrical appliances.
+Hall users should be reminded of the need to take care when using the overhead heaters, kitchen and other electrical appliances.

 3.3.
 VAT and Charities

 There are several concessions that can apply to village halls as registered charities.
 TVHCC should explore where appropriate opportunities such as: -